DavidPickles/oidc-lab/TO-DO.md

-- document api endpoints in README.md
-- add api endpoints to cc flow
-- make internet ready
 - add nonce and state
 - add cookie lab and cors lab?
-- Put overviews of OIDC/OAuth2 and OAuth2 authz in doc folder